brennanrules124/brennanrules124/README.md

 Juggling rubiks' cubes and solving them (Not even sure if it's possible),

 **Quotes I find inspirational**
-"The only thing between you and a million dollars is a million dollars" "You can be replaced"
+"The only thing between me and a million dollars is a million dollars" "You can be replaced"
 "It will probably get worse"
 "You're born, you work, you die"